misartg/misartg.github.io/_drafts/2023-05-03-PDQ-technique-remediation-deployments.md

 ### Remediation Deployment concept example ###

-Let's walk through the 5 steps with an example.
+Let's walk through the concept with an example.